Contents

 • A - Automatic exposure mode

-Program auto exposure (P) allows the FG to select a combination of stepless shutter speed and stepless f/stop in a pre-arranged program for “perfect image exposure.”
+In Program Auto Exposure (P) the Nikon FG selects a stepless shutter speed and stepless f/stop.
+The values are stored in a pre-arranged program for “perfect image exposure.”

 Aperture priority (A) allows you to select the lens aperture on the FG, giving control over the depth of field.
 The FG’s microprocessor will then select the correct stepless shutter speed to give the best exposure possible.